-UK must stop supplying arms to Egypt regime: CAAT
+UK must stop supplying Egypt military regime with arms due to post-Arab Spring violence: CAAT

 On the 10th anniversary of the Egyptian revolution, CAAT released a statement urging the UK to end military support for the regime which is responsible for massacring protesters and torturing dissidents.

 The Arab Spring protests successfully rid Egypt of dictator Hosni Mubarak, who was led a year later by Mohammed Morsi, Egypt's first ever democratically elected leader.

 Morsi was removed in a bloody military coup in 2013, led by General Abdel Fattah Al-Sisi who became president and launched the heaviest crackdown on dissent in its modern history.

 At least 1,300 people were killed during anti-Sisi protests in July-August 2013, in what was named as the Rabaa Massacre.

 The UK paused arms agreements with Cairo after these mass killings, but sales quickly resumed.

 Read also: 'Chilling rise' of executions in Egypt, Amnesty warns

 Since January 2011, the UK government has licensed at least £218 million worth of arms to Egypt, including armoured vehicles, tanks, small arms, and parts for drones, helicopters and aircraft.

 Cairo has been designated as a "core market" for further arms sales, according to CAAT, and in 2015 and 2020, Sisi made high-profile visits to Downing Street.